Tzab/Digital-Economy-2021-H2/Week01/Unit 1.1.md

 -  While the first two eras focused on scalable efficiency, scalable adaptability began from 3.0 industry

 9) What is the difference between the industry 4.0 and the previous ones?
--While the first three eras concentrated on empowering corporations, this era stands out for empowering people.
+- While the first three eras concentrated on empowering corporations, this era stands out for empowering people.

 10)Which was the social impact of Industry 3.0?
--The social impact during this era was tremendous with the importance that was given to searching for knowledge with the beginning of research and space exploration programs.
+- The social impact during this era was tremendous with the importance that was given to searching for knowledge with the beginning of research and space exploration programs.
 In addition, computers, telecommunications and electronics appeared in this era.

 11) Why is the book the Digital Economy: Rethinking Promise and Peril in the Age of Networked Intelligence by Don Tapscott  so important?
--This book was revolutionary because it was one of the first ones to present the change that businesses would undergo thanks to the internet.
+- This book was revolutionary because it was one of the first ones to present the change that businesses would undergo thanks to the internet.

 12) What is the impact of the Internet on the economy?
-It provides a global platform that has allowed people, companies and organizations to interact, exchange information, collaborate and communicate.
+- It provides a global platform that has allowed people, companies and organizations to interact, exchange information, collaborate and communicate.

+## References

+Gada, K. (2017, April 26).
+The Digital Economy In 5 Minutes.
+Forbes.
+Retrieved June 14, 2016, from https://www.forbes.com/sites/koshagada/2016/06/16/what-is-the-digital-economy/?sh=54eaace37628

+Digital economy. (n.d.).
+ScienceDaily.
+Retrieved October 14, 2021, from https://www.sciencedaily.com/terms/digital_economy.htm

+mdec_@dm1n.
+(2021, October 2).
+What is Digital Economy.
+MDEC.
+Retrieved October 14, 2021, from https://mdec.my/about-mdec/what-is-digital-economy/

+Team, I. (2021, September 9).
+The 4 Industrial Revolutions.
+Institute of Entrepreneurship Development.
+Retrieved October 14, 2021, from https://ied.eu/project-updates/the-4-industrial-revolutions/

+Introduction to Industry 4.0. (n.d.).
+Prescient Technologies.
+Retrieved October 14, 2021, from https://www.pre-scient.com/knowledge-center/industry-4-0/introduction-to-industry-4-0.html

+Datamation International.
+(2018, April 4).
+The Importance of Technology in Economic and Social Development.
+Medium.
+Retrieved October 14, 2021, from https://medium.com/@datamationinter/the-importance-of-technology-in-economic-and-social-development-2a063763d06